suffolklibraries/sljekyll/_events/lavenham-2018-03-01-wbd-storytime.md

 event-ticket-price: free
 breadcrumb: y
 ---

+**This event has been cancelled as the library is closed due to poor weather conditions**

 Preschoolers and their parents/carers are invited to join us for special World Book Day session in our usual Tot Rock slot.